***Before you read this article, have you watched our video u-tubes on Youtube? Click here

 What if I have pressure, but my radon levels are still high?

 This is very common.
-This means that you don’t have PFE, so your system is not covering the entire living space.
-On suction pit systems, usually you need a bigger pit (see here) or larger pipe (4” rec.).
+This means that you don’t have Pressure Field Extension (PFE), so your system is not covering the entire living space.
+On suction pit systems, usually you need a bigger pit (see here) or larger pipe.
 On crawl space systems, it needs to have a perf pipe or gas mat loop below the barrier to get PFE.
 Is everything sealed?
 Are there pony walls or multiple crawls?
 Are these connected?
 Lastly, and least common, is your fan just too small?
 Did the contractor put on a cheap imitation fan or a low volume fan to save money?
 Was any fan sizing or PFE testing performed or did they “poke and hope”?